 Scripts

-Scripts in Galago provide a powerful way to automate complex tasks and extend the platform’s functionality using Python.
-They allow you to create custom automation workflows, data processing routines, and integration with external systems.
+Scripts in Galago provide a powerful way to automate complex tasks and extend the platform’s functionality using Python, C#, or JavaScript.
+They allow you to create custom automation workflows, data processing routines, and integration with external systems across multiple programming languages.

 Table of Contents